Getting Started with the ActivID Appliance OpenID API

 The ActivID Appliance OpenID Connect API exposes the authentication and authorization RESTful endpoints added to the ActivID Appliance server that conform to standard OAuth 2.0 and OpenID Connect protocols.

-The following sections provide details of the API to help the integrator to use the Identity Provider (IDP) with OAuth 2.0 client applications to access RESTful API endpoints.
+The following sections provide details of the API to help the integrator to use the Identity Provider (IdP) with OAuth 2.0 client applications to access RESTful API endpoints.

 It covers the architecture, software requirements, technology stack, resource endpoints, message formats, error codes and other technical specifications.